 Although entry to the Statue of Liberty is included with the pass, entry to the pedestal and crown are not.
 If that’s something you really want to do, you’ll want to plan it out in advance.

-Additionally, the New York City Explorer Pass does not include any transportation options other than bus tours.
+Additionally, the Go New York Explorer Pass does not include any transportation options other than bus tours.
 This certainly isn’t a deal breaker, but including subway access would make exploring the city even easier.

 - First-timers – First time in the Big Apple?
 You’ll probably want to visit at least a few of the city’s iconic attractions.
-The New York Explorer Pass will help you do it for less.
+The Go New York Explorer Pass will help you do it for less.

-- Travelers staying awhile – While other passes offer unlimited sightseeing for a set number of days, the New York City Explorer Pass offers access to a set number of attractions and is valid for a full 30 days.
+- Travelers staying awhile – While other passes offer unlimited sightseeing for a set number of days, the Go New York Explorer Pass offers access to a set number of attractions and is valid for a full 30 days.
 So, if you’re staying in NYC for a couple of weeks, you’ll probably benefit from a 10-attractions pass…and you’ll have plenty of time to use it.

-- Travelers who like flexibility – If you’re the kind of traveler who doesn’t like to have your days mapped out, the New York City Explorer Pass is probably a good fit for you.
+- Travelers who like flexibility – If you’re the kind of traveler who doesn’t like to have your days mapped out, the Go New York Explorer Pass is probably a good fit for you.
 Since it’s valid for 30 days, just choose the number of attractions you think you’d like to visit, and hit them up at your leisure.
 You can spread your sightseeing out over as many days as you like.

-- Travelers who like to spend a long time at each attraction – If you’re the type to spend a full day in a museum or another interesting venue, you’ll appreciate the New York City Explorer Pass because there’s no pressure to cram 3 or 4 attractions into one day.
+- Travelers who like to spend a long time at each attraction – If you’re the type to spend a full day in a museum or another interesting venue, you’ll appreciate the Go New York Explorer Pass because there’s no pressure to cram 3 or 4 attractions into one day.

 - Power sightseers – If you love the idea of planning an itinerary for your trip that includes seeing multiple (think 3+) attractions every day, then you might be a power sightseer.
 If so, you may get more value from a pass that gives you unlimited access to attractions for a set number of days, like the New York Pass.